Most people have no clue what they want to do in life. And this terrifies them.

 Deep down, you know this.
 You go to school or work like a lot of people, or you sit on your ass all day, again like a lot of people.
 And while some of us are willing to climb mountains and discover new elements and make scientific breakthroughs and fight for human rights, most of us simply… live.

-Every day, I get dozens of email from people who share their life stories and unique problems.
+Every week, I get dozens of emails from people who share their life stories and unique problems.
 Everybody is stuck in their own bubble and they don’t realize that… their problems are not unique.
 Of course, they’re not.
 People are people.

 In fact, I bet my left testicle that the #1 thing that worries you in this moment falls under one of these five categories: